olaanalyst/Superstore-Products-Report/README.md

 ## Gold Meat products performance
 Jan with sales number of 2,762 units, Feb with sales number of 2,350 units, Mar with sales number of 1,681 units, Apr with sales number of 1,809 units, May with sales number of 2,550 units, Jun with sales number of 2,281 units, Jul with sales number of 1,020 units, Aug with sales number of 256 units, Sept with sales number of 412 units, Oct with sales number of 1,002 units, Nov with sales number of 491 units, Dec with sales number of 951 units.
+Gold product exhibited notable fluctuations in monthly sales throughout the yaer 2014, with peak in January at 2,762 units, there was a gradual decline until July, reaching a low of 1,020 units.
+Notably, August marked a significant drop to 256 units.
+The latter half of the year showed a resurgence, with October and December experiencing sales spikes of 1,002 and 951 units, respectively.
+This insightful analysis unveils distinct patterns, aiding in strategic decision-making for the Gold product in the coming year.

 ## Meat products performance
 Jan with sales number of 13,519 units, Feb with sales number of 11,341 units, Mar with sales number of 7,602 units, Apr with sales number of 8,620 units, May with sales number of 12,697 units, Jun with sales number of 85,444 units, Jul with sales numbers of 3,887 units, Aug with sales number of 1,743 units, Sept with sales number of 1,848 units, Oct with sales number of 2,928 units, Nov with sales number of 1,773 units, Dec with sales number of 5,061 units.
+The performance of the Meat products displayed dynamic patterns over the course of 2014.
+Starting strong in January with 13,519 units, there was a gradual decline until July reaching a low of 3,887 units.
+August and September marked a notable dip, hitting 1,743 and 1,848 units respectively.
+However, a postive shift occurred in October with sales rising to 2,928 units.
+The product continued to recover, with November and December showing promising figure of 1,773 and 5,061 units, repectively.
+This insightful analysis provides a comprehensive overview, highlighting both challenges and opportunities for stratrgic planning in the coming months.

 ## Wine products performance (Area chart)